 Aqua Magic Water Park

 Aqua Magic is a themed water park where you can enjoy various water rides as well as daily shows and competitions.
 The price of the ticket is around £10 per adult and £5 for kids.
-Click to read more about Aqua Park Mamaia.
+You can read more about Aqua Park Mamaia and book your tickets in advance.
+Most hotels will also help you book daily tickets to Aqua Park as well.
+This is especially fun if you visit Mamaia with kids.

 Check out Constanta

 Take the bus from Mamaia to Constanta and discover the history of the city.
-You can visit the Casino Constanta a ghostly building which still looks glorious despite its fight against time.
-It was as majestic as Monte Carlo once upon a time, now just a relic left to be photographed by passers by.
+You can visit the Casino Constanta a ghostly building that still looks glorious despite its fight against time.
+It was as majestic as Monte Carlo once upon a time, now just a relic left to be photographed by passers-by.
 Check out the port in Constanta and if shopping is on your list, meander around the many shopping centres Constanta has.

 What do you say?
 Are you ready to visit Mamaia?
 Did we forget something or wish to add something to the story?
 Let us know in the comments section below.